Jeux sans frontières: Participants

-Each country was assigned a unique colour which it used on its uniforms and equipment.
+Each country was assigned a unique colour which it was used on its teams uniforms and equipment.
 In the original series which ended in 1982, the colours were: Belgium – Yellow; Germany – Light Blue; Great Britain – Red; Italy – Dark Blue; Yugoslavia – White.
 France were originally assigned Purple, but this changed to Green after 1976.
 Switzerland were assigned Light Brown, but during the 1979 series, they switched to Red and White combined, confusing their teams with the British participants, necessitating returning to Light Brown in subsequent years, but again, still dressed in red and white for certain heats.
-The Netherlands were assigned Orange, but when the nation left the series after 1977, the colour was reassigned to Portugal from 1979.
+The Netherlands were assigned Orange, but when the country left the series after 1977, the colour was reassigned to Portugal from 1979.

-Winning cities
+Editions

 The 1969 Grand Final ended in a tie between German team Wolfsburg and British team Shrewsbury, who both attained 32 points.
 Under the rules of the competition, Wolfsburg were declared the series winners as the team had scored higher in the Fil Rouge.
 However, the Wolfsburg team captain insisted that the trophy should be shared and the judges agreed to award both teams joint first place.

 After the final game of the 1981 Grand Final was completed, it appeared GB team Dartmouth had won the series golden trophy.
 However, after an objection raised by the Portuguese, the referees reviewed the game and the French team were disqualified and placed last for the final game.
 This gained the Portuguese team of Lisbon an extra point, tying them for series winners with Dartmouth.